AdaCore/spark2014/docs/guidance/main.rst

 thanks to the use of more powerful techniques.
 AdaCore develops and distributes both a bug finder (CodePeer) and a verifier (SPARK).

-SPARK is a verifier co-developed by AdaCore and Altran and distributed by AdaCore.
+SPARK is a verifier co-developed by AdaCore and Capgemini Engineering and distributed by AdaCore.
 The main web page for the SPARK Pro product is http://www.adacore.com/sparkpro/.
 SPARK analysis can give strong guarantees that a program: